Blogs

 ARI is an operational AI agent that enables natural-language interaction with InsightFinder’s reliability platform.
 It provides real-time access to operational insights such as causal chains across incidents, predictive alerts, recommended and executed actions, anomalies in metrics and logs, and problematic change events.

-The emphasis on “operational” matters.
-Reliability questions are rarely generic.
-“What should we do next?” depends on operational environments, business domain, deploy cadence, recent changes, dependency chains, and risk tolerance.
-ARI is designed to be useful at real-time speed by retrieving and presenting validated and precise evidence from the systems you already monitor, then helping you drill down with all the contextual information you need.
+There’s an emphasis on that “operational” part.
+Reliability questions are almost never generic.
+“What should we do next?” depends greatly on operational environments, business domain, deploy cadence, recent changes, dependency chains, and risk tolerance.
+ARI is designed to be useful in real-time by retrieving and presenting validated and precise evidence from the systems you already monitor, then helping you drill down with all the contextual information you need.
+ARI is designed as your operational partner, loaded with the all the right context.

-Where ARI lives also matters.
+That’s possible because of where ARI lives.
 ARI is integrated into your incident response workflows so the interaction starts with the same notifications reliability teams already use.
-For existing InsightFinder customers, ARI is available within the IT Observability portion of our platform.
-Further, if you want to fine tune ARI’s default behavior, the AI Observability portion of our platform is built-in—making it fast and easy to tailor ARI to your needs.
+For existing InsightFinder customers, ARI is available within the IT Reliability portion of our platform.
+Further, if you want to fine tune ARI’s default behaviors, the AI Reliability portion of our platform is built-in—making it fast and easy to tailor ARI to your needs.

 Let’s dive into how ARI works.